Skip to main content Skip to footer

 Pioneering the path to a degree

-The college wasn't just a place for wartime innovation; it was the birthplace of professional dietetics education in Scotland.
+The college wasn't just a place for wartime innovation.
+It was the birthplace of professional dietetics education in Scotland.
 Under Mary’s influence as the head of the science department, the institution shifted from teaching traditional “domestic science” to focusing on the chemistry of nutrition.

-While the first diplomas in the subject were established in the mid-1920s, the real turning point for the profession's status came in 1973, when the college launched its very first BSc course in dietetics.
+While the first diplomas in the subject were established in the mid-1920s, the real turning point for the profession's status came in 1973, when the college launched its very first BSc course in Dietetics.
 This was a landmark moment, officially recognising dietetics as a university-level clinical science.
 It paved the way for the high-tech, evidence-based profession we see today at Glasgow Caledonian University, the modern successor to Mary’s department.

 Beyond the stereotypes: the high-tech reality of modern dietetics